isbeorn/nina.docs/docs/tabs/imaging.md

 1. Autofocus curve
 2. Last Auto Focus run parameters
-3. Start Auto Focus routine
+3. Starts Auto Focus routine
-4. Start Auto Focus backlash measurement routine (only recommended for focusers with little backlash)

 **S. Manual Focus Targets** ![MFicon](../images/tabs/imaging_mftargetsicon.PNG)
 When you have to manual focus your scope this tab lets you conveniently choose among the current visible brighter stars according to your location and time.